 I had to slowly ease them in to it by replacing half the white flour with wholewheat in many of my recipes then playing around with sweetness and density.

 Wholewheat flour makes a recipe a lot denser and the nuttier flavor also messes with the usual sweetness.
 It wasn’t as easy as just switching out the the white flour for wholewheat.
 It took a while to get to the stage where I could make a 100% wholegrain recipe without complaints.

 These blueberry muffins are a good example of a recipe that has evolved with my family.
 My original recipe used organic white flour as a base ingredient.
 And it was a good place to start, but I knew I could improve on them by reducing the amount of sugar and upping the goods grains.

-My children have also evolved in their tastes.
+My children have also evolved in their tastes since we began eating real food.
 They are now all used to eating wholegrain foods and actually prefer the taste.
 Their taste buds have definitely changed along the way which makes eating real food a lot easier.

 My wholewheat blueberry muffins have been a labour of love.
 It took me a while to fine tune the recipe that:

 - tasted amazing (and that my kids actually ate),